 Typical terms may include:

 - equal work, and

 Objectives or actions

 Describe precisely how you intend to provide and maintain equal pay in your organisation.
-For example, your objectives and actions might demonstrate your commitment to:

-- undertake regular equal pay reviews or audits for all employees in line with the Code of Practice and repeat them at regular intervals and use the details to address any instances of discrimination in pay
+- undertaking regular equal pay reviews or audits for all employees in line with the Code of Practice and repeat them at regular intervals and use the details to address any instances of discrimination in pay

-- monitor starting salaries for new staff, and
+- monitoring starting salaries for new staff

 Set out how you will respond to any concerns and complaints about possible breaches of the equal pay policy, along with details of any grievance procedures that employees should follow.

 Include a statement of your commitment to regularly review the policy and assess your progress in delivering the action plan and explain how you will share information from these reviews with other stakeholders.